teodorma/teodorma/README.md

 # Hi, I'm Teodor

-I'm a Security Researcher at Bitdefender with a background in cybersecurity, computer science, and data analysis.
+I'm a Security Researcher at Bitdefender.

 ## Experience